 Orthodontic problems such as crooked or misaligned teeth (also known as a malocclusion) are more than cosmetic issues.
 If left untreated, they can even lead to more serious problems down the road.
-At Hillfield Pediatric & Family Dentistry, we’re proud to offer comprehensive orthodontic services to patients of all ages.
+At Hillfield Pediatric & Family Dentistry, we’re proud to offer dentistry for children and braces for any ages.
 Contact us today to schedule your first appointment and learn more!

 When Should My Child Get Braces?

 Children should wait until all their permanent teeth have come in before receiving orthodontic treatment.
 For most children, this happens around six or seven years of age.
 It is best to have your child’s teeth evaluated by the time they are seven.
 During your child’s first appointment, our skilled orthodontist will observe his or her teeth and determine which type of orthodontic treatment will be necessary.
 By bringing them in at an early age, any work they may need done will be minimal compared to waiting until they are older.

 What Can Orthodontics Treat?